 - Forex Screener – shows by default the major and minor pairs, and you can add exotic FX pairs.
 You can filter on rising and falling fx pairs and even set alerts directly from the screener.

 - Cryptocurrency Screener – similar to the Forex Screener in power and flexibility.

 The TradingView Stock Screener comes complete with 150 fundamental and technical screening criteria; all the usual criteria are there, such as EPS, Quick Ratio, Pre-Tax Margin, and PE Ratio (forwards and trailing twelve months).

 But it also goes more in-depth with more esoteric criteria such as the number of employees, Goodwill, and Enterprise Value.

-Another great thing about the screener implementation is that is is very customizable; you can configure the column and filters exactly how you like it.
+Another great thing about the screener implementation is that it is very customizable; you can configure the columns and filters exactly how you like it.
 As you can see above, I have changed the overview screen to include the number of employees, P/E, and EPS TTM.